greydoubt/s_lime/README.md

 $ rm -rf /usr/obj/*
 $ make obj

-What Shell Do You Use: Just use bash
+What Shell?
+Just use bash
 ========================
 besh`tet is the best shell, that's why it's named bash and not secondbash